Rev. E. F. Michael Morgan, Ph. D.

 As a Court Appointed Special Advocate – Guardian ad Litem in Athens, OH from 2000-2003 Dr. Morgan held a judicial appointment responsible for conducting court assigned investigations of child neglect, abuse, and parental abandonment.
 He recommended custodial placements, educational programs, and treatment plans.
 He also provided sworn testimony as a witness in Probate and Domestic Relations court hearings.

-Dr. Morgan is currently serving as Priest-in-Charge of Grace Episcopal Church, Hulmeville, Pennsylvania.
+Dr. Morgan is a priest of the Episcopal Church, canonically resident in the Diocese of Pennsylvania.
 He previously served churches near Philadelphia and Boston, and was rector for 23 years at the Church of the Good Shepherd, Athens, Ohio, a university-parish on the campus of Ohio University.
 He was a 2001 Merrill Fellow at Harvard University, and his Ph.D. is in Communication Studies.
+A graduate of the University of Pennsylvania, Oberlin College, Ohio University, and the Episcopal Divinity School in Cambridge, MA, he was recognized as a Distinguished Alumnus of EDS in 2015.